-Opera Australia's largest and most ambitious production returns to Melbourne in 2016.
-Wagner's Ring Cycle, directed by Neil Armfield and conducted by Pietari Inkinen, will be performed three times at Arts Centre Melbourne between 21 November and 16 December 2016.
+Opera Australia's largest and most ambitious production returned to Melbourne in 2016.
+Wagner's Ring Cycle, directed by Neil Armfield and conducted by Pietari Inkinen, was performed three times at Arts Centre Melbourne between 21 November and 16 December 2016.

 The epic 16-hour story follows the rise and fall of gods and humans, dragons and dwarves, giants and valkyries, set to Wagner’s unforgettable score.

 "The verdict was pretty much unanimous: this was one of the best Rings anywhere in a long time."

 The Ring Cycle opens with this magnificent prelude.
 The struggle for power and wealth in Das Rheingold irrevocably alters the order of the universe and determines the course of the entire saga.

 The second opera in The Ring Cycle holds special appeal for audiences with its dramatic power and remarkable music, including the famous ‘Ride of the Valkyries’.
 After Das Rheingold’s rarefied realm of gods, monsters, and nature spirits, in Die Walküre Wagner plunges headlong into the highly emotional world of humanity.